alanz/ghc-exactprint/ROUNDTRIP.md

   `./roundtrip-config/blacklist.txt` is a list of files known to cause a segfault, which are normally ones generated, particularly by `alex` and `happy`.

   `,.roundtrip-config/knownfailures.txt` is a list of files that fail to roundtrip, but cannot be fixed.
 Examples of these are ones that use CPP to `#define` a constant which is used in the code.
 Because of the way `ghc-exactprint` manages CPP, this results in both the defined name and its value to appear in the output.

   It generates the following state files and output

   `./roundtrip-work/cpp.txt` - Keeps track of files that fail to parse because of having CPP in them.

   `./roundtrip-work/pfail.txt` - Keeps track of files that fail to parse for any other reason.

   `./roundtrip-work/failed.txt` - A list of files that parsed properly but could not be reproduced.
 It is used to re-run failures once the code is updated to fix the problem.

   `./roundtrip-work/processed.txt` - Keeps track of files that have already been processed, whether they pass or fail.

   `./roundtrip-work/roundtrip.log` - A log of files as they are processed.
 This is written and flushed immediately prior to attempting to process the file.

   `./roundtrip-work/failures` - A directory containing an entry for each processed file which failed, giving the ghc-exactprint output and annotated parse tree.

-    `cabal new-exec static`
+    `cabal exec static`

-    `./dist/build/static/static` (old cabal)

   Executable that can build a static web site to view the failures.